bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Numbers/">Annie Hutton Numbers</a>
 : Annie Hutton Numbers graduated from Edinburgh University and worked in the Chemistry department in Edinburgh.
 She taught in schools in Ipswich and High Wycombe.

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Fox/">William Henry Fox Talbot</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Fox/">Charles Fox</a>
-: A pioneer English photographer who also did work on elliptic functions.
+: An English mathematician who worked on hypergeometric functions, integral transforms, integral equations, the theory of statistical distributions, and the mathematics of navigation.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Hartree/">Douglas Rayner Hartree</a>